U.S. repatriation flights from Costa Rica will continue in August

 You may be interested

+Nicaraguans stranded on the border with Costa Rica manage to enter their countryAFP - August 3, 2020

+More than 100 Nicaraguans who were stranded for more than two weeks on the border with Costa Rica were able…

-Costa Rica coronavirus updates for Friday, July 31Alejandro Zúñiga - July 31, 2020
+Costa Rica coronavirus updates for Sunday, August 2Alejandro Zúñiga - August 2, 2020

-Costa Rica announced 10 new coronavirus-related deaths over the past day for a total of 150, according to official data…
+Costa Rica announced eight new coronavirus-related deaths over the past day for a total of 162, according to official data…